These are 5+ very doable, simple swaps to create a zero-waste bathroom. You’ll love how easy it is to green your personal routine!

 We can all agree that plastics are bad news for our health and the environment.

-Therefore, I have been on a quest to get plastics out of my bathroom.
+Therefore, I have been on a quest to create a zero-waste bathroom.

 Let me show you some very easy swaps for your zero-waste bathroom: